MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 -   Windows 10

 <P>This guide provides step-by-step instructions for setting up a proof of concept (PoC) environment where you test the tools and procedures necessary to deploy Windows 10.
 The PoC enviroment is configured by using Hyper-V and requires a minimum amount of resources.
-Windows PowerShell commands are provided to set up the test lab quickly and easily.
+Windows PowerShell commands are provided to set up the test lab quickly.
+The guide contains detailed instructions for three general procedures:

-Overview of procedures in this guide:
 <UL>
-<LI>The Hyper-V role is installed.
+<LI>Install Hyper-V.
-<LI>Hyper-V network and virtual machine (VM) settings are configured.
+<LI>Configure Hyper-V network and virtual machine (VM) settings.
-<LI>Network services and settings are installed and configured on VMs.
+<LI>Install and configure network services and settings on VMs.
 </UL>

-Completing this guide enables you to test Windows 10 deployment procedures with current tools, documented in the following guides:<BR>
+If you already have a computer running Hyper-V, you can use this computer.
+After completing the instructions in this guide, you will have a PoC environment that enables you to test Windows 10 deployment procedures with current tools, as documented in subsequent guides:<BR>
 - [Deploy Windows 10 in a test lab using MDT](windows-10-poc-mdt.md)<BR>
 - [Deploy Windows 10 in a test lab using System Center Configuration Manager](windows-10-poc-sc-config-mgr.md)<BR>

+Links are provided to download trial versions of Windows Server 2012, Windows 10 Enterprise, and all deployment tools necessary to complete the lab.

 To complete this guide, you will need a Hyper-V capable computer running Windows 8.1 or later with 16GB of RAM.
-Detailed requirements are provided [below](#hardware-and-software-requirements).
+Detailed [requirements](#hardware-and-software-requirements) are provided below.

 ## In this guide